-Please contact the associate dean of students if you wish to withdraw from Colorado College.
+Please contact the Assistant Dean of Students if you wish to withdraw from Colorado College.
 If you wish to transfer to another institution or decide to interrupt your education at CC, but do not qualify for a leave of absence, you must formally withdraw from the college.
 Withdrawal forms are available in the student life office.
 Until you have withdrawn formally, no refund of the general obligation deposit will be considered.
 To receive a refund, you must give notice of your withdrawal by November 1 for spring semester.
 For fall semester, you must give preliminary notice by March 1, final notice must be received by June 15.
 All withdrawals require the signature of the dean of students or the dean’s designee.

 If you withdraw to transfer to another institution, you may reapply through the admission office as a transfer candidate.
 If you withdraw for other reasons, such as travel or a break from studying, you may request reinstatement by writing directly to the dean of students.
 This option remains open for two semesters (one academic year) from the time you withdraw.
 Deadlines to request reinstatement are November 1 for spring semester, March 1 for fall semester.
 After more than two semesters have lapsed, you must reapply through the admission office.
 Students who withdraw cannot preregister in spring.